-Format show ip dhcp conflict [<ip-address>]
+Format show ip dhcp conflict [<ip-address>]</ip-address> Modes Privileged EXECUser EXEC

 Term Definition IP address The IP address of the host as recorded on the DHCP server.
 Reporting Host Hardware Address The hardware address of the host that reported the conflict.

-Detection Method The manner in which the IP address of the hosts were found on the DHCP Server.
+Term Definition Detection Method The manner in which the IP address of the hosts were found on the DHCP Server.
 Detection time The time when the conflict was found.